spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines/private-api-method-was-overridden-on-the-project-level.md

 3. Recommended: Extend the functionality using the [Project Modules strategy](/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.html#project-modules).
 4. Not recommended: On the project level, give the Private API entities unique names.
 For an example, see [Example of resolving the error by copying and renaming the entities](#example-of-resolving-the-error-by-copying-and-renaming-the-entities).

-4. [Not Recommended] Replace the private API core naming with a unique naming.

-{% info_block infoBox "" %}
-To make your code unique you can use prefixes.
-F.e.
-"Pyz" or {Project_mane}
-{% endinfo_block %}

-#### Example of resolving the error by renaming the core entity
+## Example of resolving the error by renaming the core entity

 Make the name of the Private API entity unique by adding `Pyz`.